 Many victims suffer paralysis that ranges between tetraplegia and paraplegia.
 Tetraplegia, also known as quadriplegia, is when the area from below the neck—your arms, hands, torso, legs, and pelvic organs—are all affected by your spinal cord injury.
 Paraplegia is when paralysis affects all or part of the area below the waist—the lower torso, legs, and pelvic organs.

 Because many oilfield injuries are technically workplace injuries, you might think your only option is the incomplete compensation provided by workers comp.
 However, some oilfield accident can qualify as personal injuries, which will allow you to recover compensation for all of your damages and losses.

 To qualify, your spine injury must have been caused by malice, truly egregious negligence, a defective product, or an outside third party such as a contractor or passerby.
 If so, all of the following should be included in your settlement:

 - Lost wages and income, including lost earning capacity

 - Mobility equipment, such as walkers, wheelchairs, and scooters

 - Home and vehicle modifications made to accommodate a spinal injury

 Contact an East Texas Oilfield Back Injury Lawyer

-The personal injury lawyers at Colley & Colley, LLP understand the difficulty you are experiencing.
+The personal injury lawyers at Colley Firm P.C. understand the difficulty you are experiencing.
 If you have suffered an oilfield spine injury, we will aggressively fight to obtain the compensation you deserve for the damage it’s caused.
 Call 1-877-411-2001 or complete the form below to discuss your case with one of our compassionate lawyers.